 Kakheti is home to some of the oldest human habitations in the entire Caucasus region, and archaeological findings have suggested that wine has been produced here for several thousand years.
 The region's strong relationship with wine and vine was captured in Georgia's famous hymn 'Thou Art a Vineyard', written in the 12th Century by Demetrius I – a king known for his writing and poetry – during his time at the David Gareja monastery in southern Kakheti (very close to Georgia's border with Azerbaijan).
 Demetrius dedicated the work to the region's fertility, and it remains an important part of Georgian heritage today.

-The Monastery of St. Nino at Bodbe - is a Georgian Orthodox monastic complex originally built in the 9th century, it has been significantly remodeled, especially in the 17th century.
+The Monastery of St. Nino at Bodbe - is a Georgian Orthodox monastic complex and the seat of the Bishops of Bodbe located 2 km from the town of Sighnaghi, Kakheti, Georgia.
+Originally built in the 9th century, it has been significantly remodeled, especially in the 17th century.
 The monastery now functions as a nunnery and is one of the major pilgrimage sites in Georgia, due to its association with St. Nino, the 4th-century female evangelist of Georgians, whose relics are shrined there.